nicolasLepy/TheManager/Readme.md

-The Manager is a soccer simulator aiming to simulate tournaments, matchs, and clubs/players evolution.
+The Manager is a soccer simulator aiming to simulate tournaments, matchs, and clubs/players evolution, inspired by games such as Football Manager, FIFA Manager.

 ## Screenshots